Nathen-T/Portfolio-Site/index.md

 ---
 ### Projects Under Development

-- Using CNN for Music Artist Detection
+- Using CNN for Face Mask Detection